 Everything that is known about the Oort cloud is based on inference, deductive reasoning, theoretical computer models, and some intelligent guesses about the origin of long-period comets, since nobody has actually observed the cloud yet.
 The space probe that is currently closest to the Oort cloud is Voyager 1, and although it is the fastest of all the current space probes, it will only reach the inner reaches of the Oort cloud in another 300 or so years, and will need about 30,000 years to pass through the cloud’s wall.

-Sadly though, the nuclear reactors that supply Voyager 1 with power is expected to cease working in about 2025, and none of the other space probes now in service is expected to be functional by the time they reach the Oort cloud.
+Sadly though, the nuclear reactors that supply Voyager 1 with power are expected to cease working in about 2025, and none of the other space probes now in service is expected to be functional by the time they reach the Oort cloud.